dhiway/cord/origin/orbis/pallets/names/README.md

-# Native Orbis DotNS
+# Native Orbis Names

-This crate is the CORD-owned, native DotNS state machine intended for Orbis pallet index `116`.
+This crate is the CORD-owned, native Orbis Names state machine intended for Orbis pallet index `116`.
 It deliberately has no Solidity ABI, Revive contract caller, dispatcher address, ERC-721 facade, pricing, escrow, refunds, legacy state import, or compatibility API.